Can You Paint Over Epoxy Primer

 5. How Many Coats of Paint Should I Apply?

 Opt for multiple thin coats rather than a single thick layer.
 This ensures even coverage, prevents drips, and contributes to a professional-looking finish.
-(See Also: How Much Does It Cost to Line-X a Bumper?
-Your Ultimate Guide to Bumper Protection)
+(See Also: Will I Regret Buying a Red Car?
+Exploring the Pros and Cons of Red Car Ownership)

 6. Do I Need to Sand the Epoxy Primer Before Painting?